Ilie Cătărău: Manhunt and cover-up allegations

-"Nationalist-Revolutionary Party"
+Pângărați and the "Nationalist-Revolutionary Party"

 Shortly after the Archduke's killing, World War I broke out.
 During its early stages, Cătărău returned incognito to visit Bucharest and contact his sponsors.
-His own account, as retold by Timuș, clarified that, after being barred from returning to Egypt, he had purposefully settled into a "tiny village" in China, managing to confound his Hungarian pursuers.
+Russian records claim that he was asked to leave, and allowed to settle for a while in the Kingdom of Italy.
+In 1914, he was at Fremantle in Western Australia, writing Romanian poems about his longing for home.
+His own account, as retold by Timuș, clarified that, after being barred from returning to Egypt, he purposefully settled into a "tiny village" in China, managing to confound his Hungarian pursuers.
 By 1916, he had become something of a legend in the criminal underworld of Transylvania.
 A man interrogated on burglary charges claimed to be the Bessarabian bomber in an effort to gain notoriety.
 With his unexpected returns to still-neutral Romania, he made himself an official nuisance.
 He was again arrested by the Romanian authorities and secretly detained in Pângărați.
 He spent his time there performing scientific experiments on small animals, as well as acts of charity for the rural community.
 In late 1916, Romania joined the Entente, waging war on Austria-Hungary.
 Cătărău again applied to join the Romanian Land Forces but was denied.
-During the Romanian retreat of 1916–1917, Cătărău escaped his place of detention and wandered around Neamț County.
+Instead, the authorities negotiated with Russia to accept him, hoping that he would be sent to the Caucasian front.

-In November 1916, Cătărău was at Iași, the Romanian provisional capital, where he happened to meet Porsenna, who was serving in the artillery.
+During the Romanian debacle of 1916–1917, Cătărău escaped his place of detention and wandered around Neamț County.
+In November 1916, he was at Iași, the Romanian provisional capital, where he happened to meet Porsenna, who was serving in the artillery.
 According to the latter, Cătărău, who was "very well dressed", "probably had other missions to fulfill [...].
 He told me that he was very saddened by Romania's defeat, and asked that I hand him the revolver I carried on my belt, wishing to commit suicide...
 I advised him to hurl himself into the Râpa Galbenă [gully], which carried the same chance of success.
 To my knowledge, he never did."
-The fugitive was eventually recaptured by the Romanian authorities, and moved to a new detention site in Durău.
+The fugitive was eventually recaptured by the Romanian authorities, and moved to a new detention site, at Durău Monastery, where he was held under an alias.
 He was still there when the February Revolution broke out in Russia and witnessed the consequences of this event on Romanian morale.
-He escaped custody and again made his way to Iași, though he also claimed to have moved deep into Russian territory (possibly to Moscow), as a direct participant in the revolutionary struggles.
+He escaped custody and again made his way to Iași, and was also spotted at Bârlad.
+Cătărău himself claimed to have moved deep into Russian territory (possibly to Moscow), as a direct participant in the revolutionary struggles.
 He reported having been injured in his arm by a stray bullet, and also having been propelled by the protesting crowds into a jewelry shop, which allowed him to steal a "fistful of gemstones."